digiltd/oh-rtd-test/GPIO-Binding.md

     gpio:sysfs=/sys
     gpio:debounce=10

 _NOTE: While change in these global options is allowed at runtime it's not advisable to do that.
-This is because only new pins will use the new values while currently existing pins will use the old one._
+This is because only newly created pins will use the new values while currently existing pins will use the old one._

 _NOTE: These options are optional, in most circumstances you don't have to specify them._